shrikolhar88/CNN-Models-for-Plant-Segmentation/README.md

 # CNN-Models-for-Plant-Segmentation

-In this project, three encoder-decoder based CNN models are used for segmentation of plants and plant leaves from background
+In this project, three encoder-decoder based CNN models are used for segmentation of plants and plant leaves from background.

 CNN Models:
 1. ResUNet